-(b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. operations, noting that the Board, which does comprise 2 independent directors (out of 4 directors) will make the final decision on key recruitment hires and remuneration decisions.
-The composition of the committee may be reviewed and revised at the time in the event a new non-executive director is appointed.
+(b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. operations, noting that the Board, which does comprise three independent Directors (out of five Directors) will make the final decision on key recruitment hires and remuneration decisions.
+The composition of the Committee may be reviewed and revised at the time in the event a new non-executive director is appointed.
 The Committee is required to meet at least twice during each financial year and more often as required and the Company will disclose in its annual report the number of times the Committee meets throughout each financial year and the individual attendances of the members at those meetings.
-A copy of the Remuneration and Nomination Committee Charter will be available on the Company's website.
+A copy of the Remuneration and Nomination Committee Charter is available on the Company's website.
 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership.
-Partly Complying Mad Paws notes the importance of a high performing and effective board of directors in ensuring proper governance of a listed entity.
-Whilst the Board has not yet adopted a formal board skills matrix, when structuring its board, Mad Paws has taken into account the benefits of having a mix of members which bring a diverse set of skills, backgrounds, perspectives and experiences to the Board and considers that its Board is currently comprised of members with skills and experience in the following areas: • industry knowledge.; • business management; • corporate governance; • sales and marketing; and • finance.
-There are also a range of qualifications currently represented across Mad Paws' board of directors, including in the fields of finance and accounting and business management qualifications and experience.
-Mad Paws' board of directors will regularly review the skills, experience and attributes held by the directors and whether the board group as a whole possess the skills and experience required to fulfill their role on the board and relevant board committees.
-Where any gaps are identified, the board will consider if additional appointments are necessary or whether training or development could be undertaken to fill those gaps provide resources or access to resources to help develop and maintain the skills and knowledge of its directors.
-As required by Mad Paws' Board Charter, the Company will report in its annual report details about the use by the Company of a board skills matrix to identify any gaps in the skills, qualifications, diversity and experience of the Directors of the Board.
-2.3 A listed entity should disclose: Complying The Company's Board Charter requires the Board to regularly assess whether each Director is an independent Director in the light of the interests disclosed by them and notes that a Director should only be characterised as an independent Director if they are free of any interest, position or relationship that might influence, or
+Complying Mad Paws notes the importance of a high performing and effective board of directors in ensuring proper governance of a listed entity.
+In compliance with this, the Board has adopted a formal board skills matrix, a copy of which is available on the Company's Website.
+Mad Paws has taken into account the benefits of having a mix of members which bring a diverse set of skills, backgrounds, perspectives and experiences to the Board and considers that its Board is currently comprised of members with skills and experience in the following areas: • industry knowledge,; • business management; • corporate governance; • sales and marketing; and • finance.
+There are also a range of qualifications currently represented across Mad Paws' Board of Directors, including in the fields of finance and accounting and business management qualifications and experience.
+Mad Paws' Board will regularly review the skills, experience and attributes held by the Directors and whether the Board group as a whole possess the skills and experience required to fulfil their role on the Board and relevant Board Committees.
+Where any gaps are identified, the Board will consider if additional appointments are necessary or whether training or development could be undertaken to fill those gaps provide resources or access to resources to help develop and maintain the skills and knowledge of its Directors.
+As required by Mad Paws' Board Charter, the Company will report in its annual report details about the use by the Company of a Board Skills Matrix to identify any gaps in the skills, qualifications, diversity and experience of the Directors of the Board.
+2.3 A listed entity should disclose: Complying The Company's Board Charter requires the Board to regularly assess whether each Director is an independent Director in the light of the interests disclosed by them and notes that a Director should only be characterised